hostelapp/classical-app-v2/README.md

 > **Note**
 > This branch captures the static, catalog-driven rewrite.
 If you are migrating from the earlier Supabase prototype, follow the
 > configuration and deployment steps below to adopt the new workflow.
+Set this branch (`catalog-rewrite`) as the default in
+> GitHub before deploying so future pull requests target the rebuilt stack by default.

 ## Prerequisites